-One disadvantage of this circuit is that when the series / parallel switch is set to "series", if the pickup switch is in the neck position or if it gets switched to the neck position, the result will be no sound at all.
+One disadvantage of these circuits (Diagrams A and B) is that when the series / parallel switch is set to "series", if the pickup switch is in the neck position or if it gets switched to the neck position, the result will be no sound at all.

 However, if you scroll to the bottom of the page you will see a diagram for a circuit with no dead spots.

 As we've said many times, doing any unauthorized work on your guitar will void the warranty.